MREN Security Practices

 4. Granular User Access

-Administrators can set access policies to specific Deals, Teams, or files, ensuring that users only interact with specific areas you opt into.
+Administrators can set access policies to specific Projects, Teams, or files, ensuring that users only interact with specific areas you opt into.

 5. Instant Access Revocation